afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 This blogpost will instruct how to run the demo locally, will describe it's components and their interactions.
 We will look in the details into the first pattern: Dynamic Data Partitioning.

-If you are only interested in learning about a specific pattern, you can jump to the respective separate section (//TODO: ? depends on break up of further blogposts):
- - Link 1
- - Link 2
- - Link 3

 ### Setup

 This blogpost is accompanied by a github repository: